GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

     "valueBoxesTitle": "Summary indicators",
 ```

-Let’s create six value boxes in total but discuss the first two in detail.
+Let’s create six value boxes in total,  but we'll only discuss the first two in detail.
+Try adding the others for the ids: `"battery_power"`, `"external_grid_power"`, `"battery_delivery_rate"` and `"battery_storage"`.
 Each value box needs:

 - A unique id (to link it to a corresponding data view, if any).
 - An optional scalar parameter as KPI.
 If you don't have a matching KPI, but still want to have the view in the dashboard, just set it to `null`.